Fort Howe: American Revolution

 Early on in the American Revolution, the Americans made a land attack on Nova Scotia in the Battle of Fort Cumberland.
-After the Battle of Fort Cumberland, the Americans again tried to attack Nova Scotia with the Siege of Saint John (1777).
+After the battle, the Americans again tried to attack Nova Scotia with the Siege of Saint John (1777).
 Ninety Americans, under the leadership of former Nova Scotian Col. John Allan, arrived at the mouth of the Saint John River.
 This advanced guard was to fortify their base and await the arrival of the main body of troops.
 The Americans took a number of British prisoner.
 American privateers and Indians threatened settlers on the Saint John River.

 In response, Major John Small personally led a force to drive out the Americans.
 On June 30, 1777, under the command of Captain Hawker, four British ship with the 84th Regiment of Foot (Royal Highland Emigrants) arrived on the scene under the command of Major Gilfred Studholme.
 When the 84th Regiment landed at Saint John on June 30, 1777, the Americans retreated to the woods.
 The 84th marched through the woods and were ambushed by the American.
 Twelve Americans and one member of the regiment were killed.
 The 84th overcame Allan's force at Aukpaque (near Fredericton), some of its baggage and arms taken, but only three Americans captured.
 The Saint John estuary was later plundered again, when Fort Howe was erected there and garrisoned with fifty men under Studholme.

 Weeks later, on July 13, 1777, American privateers again attacked Saint John and were repulsed by the 84th.
 In August 1777, the Americans attacked yet again and were successful, carrying off 21 boatloads of plunder.
 As a result, Major Gilfred Studholme arrived in Saint John harbour in November 1777 with orders either to repair Fort Frederick or to build a new fort.
 Because of the low-lying position of Fort Frederick and the damage done to it by the rebels the previous year, Studholme decided to erect a new fortification, and his 50 men, helped by local inhabitants, began the construction of Fort Howe.